awie3di/docs/articles/quickstart/native/android/06-calling-apis.md

 * You have set up a backend application as API.
 To learn how to do it, follow one of the [backend tutorials](https://auth0.com/docs/quickstart/backend).
 :::

 After you set up an API, obtain the endpoint where your users authenticate.
-Declare the endpoint as constant in the current class:
+Declare the endpoint as a constant in the current class:

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java